Expert advice from local guides to help you prepare, stay safe, and enjoy EBC

 Follow these tips for an enjoyable Everest Base Camp Trek experience.

-Important Tips for Everest Base Camp Trek:
+Important 12 top tips for Everest Base Camp Trek

+#1.
 Be physically prepared.

 This trek does not require professional mountain climbing or technical skills.
 However, you need to be physically fit to enjoy the journey.
 You need enough strength and endurance to withstand the pressure in high altitudes.

 Trekking continuously for 12-15 days is not that hard at lower altitudes, but when it comes to higher altitudes above 3500 meters, thin air makes your trip much harder and makes it difficult to take each step ahead.
+On average, you will walk 5 to 7 hours a day, with gradual altitude gain.
+Knowing the daily walking distances and elevation helps you train realistically.

 You can start training 3 to 4 months before your trek.
 You can cycle, run, use a treadmill, and climb stairs for about an hour to two a few times a week.
 This will help train your legs for the trek.